huggingface/optimum-habana/examples/image-to-text/README.md

 # Image to Text Examples
 This directory contains a script that showcases how to perform image to text generation on Intel® Gaudi® AI Accelerators.

 Habana FusedSDPA is a fused and optimized implementation of torch.nn.functional.scaled_dot_product_attention() for Gaudi.
 For more details, refer to [Gaudi online documentation](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Optimization_in_PyTorch_Models.html?highlight=fusedsdpa#using-fused-scaled-dot-product-attention-fusedsdpa).
-We optimized many models with FusedSDPA optimization as in optimum/habana/transformers/models.
-If models are not optimzied with FusedSDPA, it uses SDPA implementation.
+We optimized many models with FusedSDPA implementation as in optimum/habana/transformers/models.
+If models are not optimzied with FusedSDPA, it uses default SDPA implementation.

 ## Inference with mixed-precision(BF16)

 ### Single card inference with BF16
-To run Llava-v1.6-mistral-7b inference, use the following command:
+To run Llava-v1.6-mistral-7b inference with SDPA, use the following command:
 ```bash
 python3 run_pipeline.py \
     --model_name_or_path llava-hf/llava-v1.6-mistral-7b-hf \